-• Endorsements made through the TC Review Site must be complete, providing three names of current TC members (i.e., potential TCS Representatives) and their e-mail addresses.
-Information

-While there is no limit on the number of events a TC may endorse, a given ComSoc member (who is a member of one or more TCs) may serve as a TCS Representative no more than THREE TIMES per calendar year2 (regardless of which TC he/she is representing).
+- Endorsements made through the TC Review Site must be complete, providing three names of current TC members (i.e., potential TCS Representatives) and their e-mail addresses.
+Information must be entered on the site before the posted deadline.
+Applications will not be available for TC endorsement after the deadline. - While there is no limit on the number of events a TC may endorse, a given ComSoc member (who is a member of one or more TCs) may serve as a TCS Representative no more than THREE TIMES per calendar year2 (regardless of which TC he/she is representing).
 This is an increase over the previous limit of two times (was enforced through October 15, 2014).
 TCs and individual TCS Representatives are expected to maintain TCS representation records whereby they observe and ensure compliance with this limit.
-TC endorsements which do not fully observe this limit in assigning TCS Representatives may not be counted towards ComSoc sponsorship in future.

-- Per IEEE guidelines, TCS Representatives must be directly and substantially involved in the development and running of the technical program of the event.
+TC endorsements which do not fully observe this limit in assigning TCS Representatives may not be counted towards ComSoc sponsorship in future. - Per IEEE guidelines, TCS Representatives must be directly and substantially involved in the development and running of the technical program of the event.
 They are expected to report any anomalies experienced.
 They are to confirm that papers they reviewed were assigned reasonably, that conflict-of-interest policies were honored, that their reviews were adequately considered, and that the overall process was fair and appropriate.
-They are not expected to report on the entirety of the event or the entirety of the review process. - As soon as an application reaches ComSoc, an evaluation process starts where ComSoc Staff may communicate with conference organizer(s) for inquiries, information confirmation and/or refinement, etc.

-Approximately every two weeks a Conference Operation (CO) meeting is held to review applications; ensure compliance with IEEE and ComSoc policies and requirements; verify that applicable fees have been collected; examine the time line; evaluate past-meetings' completeness and event's history with ComSoc; examine the last-event's TCS Feedback Forms, check for IEEE comments/recommendations (if any), etc. Decisions about applications are made accordingly by the ComSoc Director, Conference Operations (CO).
+They are not expected to report on the entirety of the event or the entirety of the review process. - As soon as an application reaches ComSoc, an evaluation process starts where ComSoc Staff may communicate with conference organizer(s) for inquiries, information confirmation and/or refinement, etc. - Approximately every two weeks a Conference Operation (CO) meeting is held to review applications; ensure compliance with IEEE and ComSoc policies and requirements; verify that applicable fees have been collected; examine the time line; evaluate past-meetings' completeness and event's history with ComSoc; examine the last-event's TCS Feedback Forms, check for IEEE comments/recommendations (if any), etc. Decisions about applications are made accordingly by the ComSoc Director, Conference Operations (CO).
 These include: further inquiries if needed, posting (or not posting) application(s) onto the On-line TC Review Site, and granting/denying TCS for applications which have completed the evaluation process.
-ComSoc expects applying conferences to fulfill certain conditions including, but not limited to, the following:

-- The conference must have an active web site, a Technical Program Committee (TPC) that is available for viewing on the conference web site, refrains from premature use of IEEE/ComSoc logos, and complies with IEEE policy concerning reference to IEEE Xplore® - The conference only accepts full manuscripts, 3 pages minimum - Every manuscript must receive at least three peer reviews - Acceptance rate of the conference should not exceed 50% - Conference organizers should observe the ComSoc TCS policy, and application processing should be smooth enough to keep staff time and cost at their typical levels.
+ComSoc expects applying conferences to fulfill certain conditions including, but not limited to, the following: - The conference must have an active web site, a Technical Program Committee (TPC) that is available for viewing on the conference web site, refrains from premature use of IEEE/ComSoc logos, and complies with IEEE policy concerning reference to IEEE Xplore® - o The conference only accepts full manuscripts, 3 pages minimum - Every manuscript must receive at least three peer reviews - Acceptance rate of the conference should not exceed 50%

+2 Instances of such service are determined and counted based on the year in which the conferences itself (not the TCS application) takes place

+Conference organizers should observe the ComSoc TCS policy, and application processing should be smooth enough to keep staff time and cost at their typical levels.
 ComSoc expects applying conferences to have steering/oversight committees that guarantees proper transfer of knowledge of the TCS process from one year to another.